Want to be prepared to nurse your little ones injuries and ailments? Here’s everything you need to create a DIY First Aid Kit for Toddlers.

 Before you administer any medications to your toddler, you will need to get an accurate temperature reading with a thermometer.
 That way, you know if they need a fever reducer or something else entirely.

-For a squirmy, resistant toddler who may not sit still long enough for a traditional digital thermometer reading and who probably won’t fully understand the concept of holding the thermometer beneath their tongue, I recommend having a forehead scanning thermometer.
-But it doesn’t hurt to keep the basic digital thermometer on hand as well.
-I have both.
+For a squirmy, resistant toddler who may not sit still long enough for a traditional digital thermometer reading and who probably won’t fully understand the concept of holding the thermometer beneath their tongue, I recommend having a thermometer like this one.
+It makes life sooo much easier!

 2. Children's Tylenol